 Schiphol: Facts and Figures Amsterdam Airport Schiphol

 Have you ever wondered how an airport of this size and capacity operates 24/7?
 If so, then take a Schiphol Behind the Scenes airport bus tour.
-Take a back stage look at the airport’s fire station, snow fleet, and airplane hangars, and learn the many secrets through this informative multimedia tour.
-Trips take around one hour, leaving you plenty of time to explore the rest of the airport.
+Take a backstage look at the airport’s fire station, snow fleet, and airplane hangars, and learn many secrets through this informative multimedia tour.
+Trips take around 1 hour, leaving you plenty of time to explore the rest of the airport.

 As well as extensive shopping opportunities and dining experiences, there is a lot more to Schiphol than meets the eye.
 Did you know you can actually get married at the airport?
-Tie the knot with an aviation themed wedding, either on a budget or for a larger affair.
-You can even choose the nostalgic 1930’s aviation themed wedding aboard a Dakota.
-Whatever the requirements, allow the wedding planner to custom make the day, and all the happy couple have to think about is leaving straight for their honeymoon.
+Tie the knot with an aviation-themed wedding, either on a budget or for a larger affair.
+You can even choose a nostalgic 1930s aviation-themed wedding aboard a Dakota.
+Whatever the requirements, allow the wedding planner to customize the day, and all the happy couple has to think about is remembering to make their flight for the honeymoon.

 Another unexpected way to spend your time at Schiphol is to visit the Rijksmuseum.
 This is a perfect way to indulge in a little Dutch culture if you don’t have enough time to visit the city.
 Located behind passport control between Pier E and F is a display of impressive artworks by Dutch masters from the Golden Age.
 This temporary display of paintings is on loan from the city’s main Rijksmuseum, and the collection is rotated several times a year.

-For those who are short of time whilst staying at Park Inn by Radisson Amsterdam Airport Schiphol
+For those who are short of time while staying at Park Inn by Radisson Amsterdam Airport Schiphol

-, or have an overnight stay, there is no shortage of entertainment at the airport.
-It is really easy to fill a few hours whilst in transit, without venturing into Amsterdam.
-Take the time to see Schiphol airport for what it really is and enjoy this mini city.
+or have an overnight stay, there is no shortage of entertainment at the airport.
+It is really easy to fill a few hours while in transit without venturing into Amsterdam.
+Take the time to see Schiphol Airport for what it really is and enjoy this mini city.